10 Common Mistakes In Grammar | (The Best Guide To Avoid those)

 Commas are used to give a small pause while reading the sentences.
 It is like a punctuation mark that fragments (separate) words, clauses, or ideas within the sentences.

-Most of the people make mistake by not using comma inbetween the Compound sentences.
+Most people make mistakes by not using commas in between the Compound sentences.

 Compound sentences are those sentences which have two related ideas connected by the conjunction like and, but, because, etc.